conan-io/conan-io.github.io/_posts/2020-05-04-New-conan-release-1-25.markdown

 to the new cross-build modeling.
 There are also some brand new features we are excited about.
-Conan has learned to update it's configurations and profiles automatically by enabling the ability to schedule the `conan config install command`.
+Conan has learned to update it's configurations and profiles automatically by enabling the ability to schedule the `conan config install` command.
 We've also dramatically improved the output of `conan search` when the `--table` flag is passed.
 We've added support for GCC 9.3, GCC 10, and Intel 9.1 compilers, and a substantial list of bug fixes.